mui/material-ui/docs/data/material/components/autocomplete/autocomplete.md

 {{"demo": "FreeSolo.js"}}

+> ⚠️ Be careful when using the free solo mode with non-string options, as it may cause type mismatch.
+> The value created by typing into the textbox is always a string, regardless of the type of the options.
+>
+> If you use the `getOptionLabel` prop in free solo mode, you must make sure it accepts both the option type and a string.

 ### Creatable

 If you intend to use this mode for a [combo box](#combo-box) like experience (an enhanced version of a select element) we recommend setting: